Did you know that 85% of software projects run over schedule?

 - How will you know that the software project was successful?

-Now, with answers to those crucial questions in your pocket, you can create a clear roadmap to success and communicate the goals with each team member.
+Now, with answers to those crucial questions in your pocket, you can create a clear roadmap to your project's success and communicate the goals with each team member.

 That means, now that everyone involved in the project knows what the requirements, goals and objectives are, it will be easier for everyone to work together toward them.